 Our previous blog post details some potential scenarios.
 Redistricting deadlines, candidate qualifying deadlines, and primary dates will be impacted in many states due to this extension.
 Read below for more information on the challenges facing each state due to their redistricting timelines and deadlines for drawing both congressional and legislative districts.

-These seven states face a 2021 redistricting deadline set by either the state constitution or by a statute.
+These six states face a 2021 redistricting deadline set by either the state constitution or by a statute.
 Only a constitutional amendment can alter the 2021 state constitutional deadlines and these states may not have enough time to complete that process.
 The statutory deadline in Oregon can be remedied by a bill.
 States with constitutionally set deadlines, such as California’s August 15th, 2021, will be forced to expedite their redistricting efforts into short periods of time.
-States with a deadline falling in 2021 are California, Michigan, Ohio, Oregon*, Virginia, and Washington.
+States with a deadline falling in 2021 are California, Maine, Michigan, Ohio, Oregon*, and Virginia.

 January of 2022 Deadline

-New York and New Jersey both have set deadlines falling in January of 2022.
+New York, New Jersey, and Washington have set deadlines falling in January of 2022.
 While this is still a condensed timeline, the additional months should allow both states to complete their redistricting by the deadline.

 Following the Census